sryalls/villager_rails_2/SIMPLE_IDEMPOTENCY.md

 ## Benefits

-1. **Simple**: No complex time window calculations or failure recovery
+1. **Simple**: No complex time window calculations or separate progress tracking model
 2. **Robust**: Handles retries and failures gracefully using cycle-based tracking
 3. **Idempotent**: Each operation in a cycle happens exactly once
 4. **Configurable**: No hardcoded durations, everything is configurable
+5. **Consolidated**: Single model manages both loop state and progress tracking
-5. **Debuggable**: Clear progress tracking for each cycle
+6. **Debuggable**: Clear progress tracking for each cycle with easy introspection

 ## Migration from Time-Based System

 - Removed all hardcoded time durations (e.g., `25.seconds`, `30.minutes`)
 - Deprecated `ResourceProduction.recently_produced?()` method
 - Added cycle-based `ResourceProduction.produced_in_cycle?()` method
-- Created `GameLoopProgress` model for simple progress tracking
+- **Consolidated `GameLoopProgress` into `GameLoopState`** - single model for state and progress
 - Made all remaining time-based config values configurable

 ## Testing